inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave4.md

  The game is run by running Main in the inf112.RoboRally.app folder.
 When running _Main_, a new window will appear and the player is shown a menu with four different choices.
  _Play_, _lan_, _test game_ and _quit_.
-When selecting play, the player can choose which game
+When selecting _play_, the player can choose which game
  board/map it wants and the amount of players it want to play against.
-It would have been possible to play against other human players by clicking the Lan button.
-When clicking Start, the selected map appears and the player gets to drag and drop cards from the right side of the board.
-The player has also the opportunity to change cards by clicking the Cards button.
-When the player has selected the preferred cards the game begin by clicking on the Ready-button.
+It would have been possible to play against other human players by clicking the _Lan_ button.
+When clicking _Start_, the selected map appears and the player gets to drag and drop cards from the right side of the board.
+The player has also the opportunity to change cards by clicking the _Cards_ button.
+When the player has selected the preferred cards the game begin by clicking on the _Ready_-button.